e4lejandr0/e4lejandr0.github.io/posts/oss_linux_contributing.md

 These are the things you will need to send a basic patch:

-1. git: version control system of the kernel
+- `git`: version control system of the kernel
-2. a mail client: `mutt` is the preferred mail client of the Linux community
+- a mail client: `mutt` is the preferred mail client of the Linux community
-3. Some kind of change to the kernel
+- Some kind of change to the kernel

 Number 1 and 2 are out of the scope of this article but you can check the [official documentation](https://www.kernel.org/doc/html/v4.17/process/submitting-patches.html)